How to find an agent that’s right for you, and what to consider along the way

-- Are they a sole agency i.e. is your contract with them exclusive, meaning you could not sign with any others?
+- Are they a sole agency, i.e. is your contract with them exclusive, meaning you couldn’t sign with any other agencies?

-- If you already have another specialist agency for voice or commercial work - how would they and you coordinate casting submissions, contracts and commission?
+- If you already have another specialist agency for voice or commercial work, how would they coordinate casting submissions, contracts and commission with you?

 - What is their commission structure?